 Pressure-Treated Wood: Should you use Cedar Instead?

 There are really only two reasons you would use pressure treated wood for your millwork: low cost and resistance to rot.
 And these are good reasons.
-But what if we could offer a higher quality wood, with natural grown-in rot resistance, at a reasonable price?
+But what about cedar, and how does it compare to pressure treated for products such as porch railing and balusters?
+Is there a higher quality wood railing, with natural grown-in rot resistance, at a reasonable price?
 For the past 70 years, pressure-treated wood has been the standard for protecting outdoor lumber from rot and infestation.
 Pressure treated wood definitely has a solid place in the building industry.
 Should you use it for your architectural millwork such as porch railing, spindles, and posts?
 We think there are better options.

 Since its invention in the 1930s, pressure-treated wood has brought on a number of environmental problems.
 First, wood is most often treated with a variety of inorganic chemical compounds, according to the Environmental Protection Agency (EPA).
 Because of this, chemically-treated wood should be handled with extreme caution: animal habitats, water supplies, and planting soil can easily become contaminated.
 Further, treated wood is hard to discard – only an approved waste management agency should carry out its disposal because burning this type of wood releases toxins.

 Still, with all of the problems that treated wood presents, decay and infestation are real problems in constructing wooden outdoor projects.
-Luckily, the EPA recommends using cedar as a replacement for treated lumber because, even without a sealant or a stain (although recommended), it is naturally resistant to insects and rot.
+The EPA recommends using cedar as a replacement for treated lumber because, even without a sealant or a stain (although recommended), it is naturally resistant to insects and rot.
 Our smooth and quality Western Cedar certainly fits the bill.
 Both Western Red and Incense varieties are not only resistant to both of these outdoors problems, but they’re also affordable.
-For a high-quality finish, our clear-white and paint-adaptive Port Orford Cedar is 45% denser and stronger than other types of cedar – meaning it’s unlikely to warp.
-This cedar variety also boasts a fine grain, and a pungent, spicy aroma for days spent outside.